LRT Line 1 (Metro Manila): Ridership

+Ridership is relatively high during the Feast of the Black Nazarene, as some of Line 1's stations are near Quiapo Church and along the route of Traslación.
+On January 9, 2012, the line recorded 620,987 passengers during the feast, and since the day fell on a working weekday.

 Rolling stock

-The line at various stages in its history has used different configurations of two-car, three-car, and four-car trainsets.
+The line utilizes a variety of trains in its history and has used three different configurations, such as two-car, three-car, and four-car trainsets.
 The two-car trains are the original first-generation BN and ACEC trains (railway cars numbered from 1000).
-Most were transformed into three-car trains, although some two-car trains remain in service.
-The four-car trains are the more modern second-generation Hyundai Precision / Adtranz (1100) and third-generation Kinki Sharyo / Nippon Sharyo (1200) trains.
-There are 139 railway cars grouped into 40 trains serving the line: 63 of these are first-generation cars, 28 second-generation, and 48 third-generation.
-One train car (1037) was severely damaged in the Rizal Day bombings in 2000 and was subsequently decommissioned.
+Most were transformed into three-car trains, although a limited number of two-car trains remain in service.
+The four-car trains are the more modern second-generation Hyundai Precision / Adtranz (1100), third-generation Kinki Sharyo / Nippon Sharyo (1200), and fourth-generation Construcciones y Auxiliar de Ferrocarriles (CAF) / Mitsubishi (13000).
+There are 259 railway cars grouped into 126 trains serving the line: 63 of these are first-generation, 28 second-generation, 48 third-generation, and 120 fourth-generation cars.
+Some of the cars, especially those from 1st generation, were decommissioned due to them being cannibalized or involved in accidents.
+Such as 1037, which was severely damaged in the Rizal Day bombings in 2000, it was subsequently decommissioned afterwards and eventually scrapped.
+The trains are permitted to run at a maximum operating speed of 60 km/h.
+Due to the introduction of the LRTA 13000 class trains, the LRTA 1000 class and the LRTA 1100 class trains were gradually stored in the Baclaran Depot and still serves as school trains for future train operators along the line.